 A man of many talents

 When Engle was growing up, his father built a workshop where he taught his eldest son about science.
-So when he wasn’t playing in a variety of sports teams, or practicing the tuba, cello and bass, he was doing scientific experiments.
-And today admits that some of them were very boyish.
-"I was a friendly nerd," he says with a blink.
+When he wasn’t playing in a variety of sports teams or practicing the tuba, cello and bass, he was doing scientific experiments.

-However, even while studying under Nobel Laureate Hans Bethe, he knew that physics wasn’t going to be his future.
-So after finishing his master’s degree, Engle started taking courses in the ‘soft’ science of economics.
+Even while studying under Nobel Laureate Hans Bethe, he knew that physics wasn’t going to be his future.
+So after finishing his master’s degree, Engle started taking courses in the soft science of economics.

 Using economics to answer the most important questions